 The Company anticipates that it will continue to incur net losses for the foreseeable future in the development and commercialization of the Melafind® device.
-From inception, the Company financed operations primarily through the sale of convertible preferred stock and subsequently sold common stock as part of an initial public offering ("IPO") on October 28, 2005, two private placements: (one that closed in November 2006 and a second that closed in August 2007) and a registered direct offering which closed August 8, 2008.
+From inception, the Company financed operations primarily through the sale of convertible preferred stock and subsequently sold common stock as part of an initial public offering ("IPO") on October 28, 2005, two private placements: (one that closed in November 2006 and a second that closed in August 2007) and two registered direct offerings (one that closed in August 2008 and a second that closed July 2009).

-On May 7, 2009, the Company entered into a committed equity financing facility ("CEFF"), with Kingsbridge Capital Limited, pursuant to which Kingsbridge committed to purchase, from time to time at the Company's sole discretion, up to the lesser of \$45 million or 3,327,000 shares of the Company's common stock, subject to various conditions for individual sales, including dollar, timing, and trading volume limitations, a minimum market per share price, and various other contractual and regulatory requirements.
-There is no assurance that the Company will satisfy all the various conditions for one or more individual sales enabling it to use all or any portion of the CEFF.
+On May 7, 2009, the Company entered into a committed equity financing facility ("CEFF") with Kingsbridge Capital Limited, pursuant to which Kingsbridge committed to purchase, subject to certain conditions, up to the lesser of \$45 million or 3,327,000 shares of the Company's common stock, subject to various other contractual and regulatory requirements.
+There is no assurance that the Company will satisfy all the various conditions allowing it to use all of the CEFF.

 In connection with this CEFF, the Company issued a 5 year warrant, exercisable as of November 7, 2009, to Kingsbridge to purchase up to 200,000 shares of the Company's common stock at an exercise price of \$11.35 per share, with a Black Scholes Fair Value of \$678 (refer to Note 10 for further details).
 A registration statement on Form S-3 was declared effective on May 22, 2009, on which 3,527,000 shares of common stock were registered for resale if and when acquired by Kingsbridge under the CEFF and its warrant.